 Loving God is easy because He is our sole provider, protector, mentor, and friend.
 It is effortless to love someone who you know will always be there for you and love you unconditionally no matter the circumstance.
 The easiest way to represent Jesus is by loving others without any restrictions because that is the opposite of how the world views love.

 Always trust in God

 By choosing to follow Jesus, we are automatically putting our trust in God.
-Following Jesus means we have to surrender to God’s will and teaching constantly.
-Even when it seems complicated and too far-fetched.
-Trusting God is about offering your worries unto Him and allowing God to dictate our next steps.
+Following Jesus means we have to surrender to God’s will and teaching constantly; even when it seems complicated and too far-fetched.
+Trusting God is about offering your worries unto Him and allowing God to dictate your next steps.

 It’s about giving it your all, despite having no idea what the outcome may be.
 Trusting God is a sign of strength and not of vulnerability because you acknowledge that He is sovereign and that He will never fail you.

 The Holy Spirit not only warns us about temptations but can also guide us when we feel lost.
 He is always present, ready to help us with our decisions and next steps.
 As we grow closer to God, we are more aware of the Holy Spirit’s leading and guidance.